 Let me say, up front, that question based selling works.

-I am not going to let the cat out of the bag by telling you all the secrets mentioned in the Secrets of Question Based Selling.If you want to know all of them you'll have to buy the book. (see below)
+I can hardly cover all the secrets mentioned in the Secrets of Question Based Selling book in a webpage or two.
+So, if you want to know all of them you'll have to buy the book. (see below)

 I can tell you a bit about Secrets of Question Based Selling and my thoughts on it.

 First you prospect, then you get the appointment, then you interview the customer, then you give your presentation, then you handle objections, then you close, close, close.

 As I say in the homepage to this website, it's debatable whether these old sales paradigms still work.

 Thomas A. Freese, the author of Secrets of Question Based Selling, seems to be saying something similar.
 In the preface to Secrets of Question Based Selling he writes,

 "A sound business development strategy is critical for companies who want to compete in today’s increasingly competitive global economy.
 But many of the old-school paradigms of selling no longer apply."

 Prospects have less time…yet decision makers are receiving more sales calls than ever before…Buyers are better educated than ever before (thanks to the Internet).
 They also suffer from information overload.
 Customers don't need information from you as much as they need someone to help them process their problem and ALL the information they now have.